Founder

 The front desk at most chiropractic practices runs on people doing repetitive work under pressure.
 Answering phones, rebooking patients, filling cancelled slots, sending reminders, following up on no-shows.
 It takes 2-3 staff to keep up.
 And it still isn't enough.

 So the owner hires another person.
 Payroll climbs.
 And the problem stays the same.
-Every time volume grows, you don't make more money.
-You hire more people.
+Every time volume grows, the practice doesn't make more money.
+It hires more people.
 That's the trap.

 That one person delivers a better experience than a team of three ever could.
 Because they're finally free to do the one thing that actually matters: be present for the patient standing in front of them.